Camp Coaching Staff

 From 2000-02, Vanderslice was the Head of Basketball Operations at UNC Asheville.
 He was in charge of all student assistants and their jobs.
 Vanderslice prepared practice arrangements at home sites and managed all facets of exchanging DVD’s and videos of opponents’ game film.
 He produced team highlight tapes for recruits and assessed player profiles of potential recruits.

-Vanderslice earned his bachelor of science in business administration in 2002 from UNC Asheville where he was a member of the men’s basketball program.
-He earned his MBA from Heidelberg in 2004.
+He earned his bachelor of science in business administration in 2002 from UNC Asheville where he was a member of the men’s basketball program.
+Vanderslice earned his MBA from Heidelberg in 2004.